 What is a construction loan?

-Construction loans allow for a new homes to be built through the duration of construction.
-They normally range from between six to twelve months dependant of the time needed to build your home.
+Construction loans allow for new homes to be built through the duration of construction.
+They normally range from between six to twelve months depending on the time needed to build your home.
 Once you have locked in a construction loan, it is after this time where the chosen lender will make the necessary payments to your builder at different stages.
 These stages are outlined in the build process contract and payments are made as these stages are completed otherwise known as progress payments.
 At the end of the construction process your loan repayments will begin as normal based on the full amount of funds that are drawn.

 How do construction loans work?